Automatic Severity Classification of Dysarthric speech by using Self-supervised Model with Multi-task Learning: Experiments

 \Cref{tab:results} presents the performance of traditional baselines with fine-tuned SSL models, by using classification accuracy, precision (macro), recall (macro), and F1-score (macro).
 The best performance for each metric is indicated in bold.

-First, comparisons within the traditional baseline experiments demonstrate that using the linguistic feature set generally achieves better performances than using eGeMAPS for all classifiers.
-Higher precision, recall, and F1-score are attained for SVM and MLP, while XGBoost demonstrates better performances for all metrics.
-In terms of classifiers, XGBoost consistently outperforms the SVM and MLP for all metrics.
-Furthermore, when the two feature sets are combined, XGBoost performs even better, with 60.07\% F1-score.
-On the other hand, SVM and MLP give worse performances for the combined feature set.
-This designates the strength of the XGBoost algorithm, where the classifier itself selects useful features for classification.
+First, comparisons within the traditional baseline experiments demonstrate that using the hand-crafted feature set achieves better performances than using eGeMAPS for all classifiers.
+When the eGeMAPS and hand-crafted features are combined, SVM and MLP give worse performances than using hand-crafted features.
+This may be due to a large feature vector, which causes overfitting and reduced performance of the classifiers.
+On the other hand, XGBoost slightly outperforms the hand-crafted features, where the algorithm is less prone to overfitting.
+However, the performance does not reach the SVM with hand-crafted features.

-Second, we compare the performances of the SSL model with single-training loss (STL) and the traditional baselines.
-With 55.00\% classification accuracy and 58.09\% F1-score, STL shows better performances than all baselines except for the experiment using the eGeMaps+linguistic feature set for XGBoost classifier, which shows 57.78\% classification accuracy and 60.07\% F1-score.
+Second, we compare the performances of the SSL model with single-task learning (STL) and the traditional baselines.
+With 61.02\% classification accuracy and 57.13\% F1-score, STL shows better performances than all baselines except for the experiment using the hand-crafted feature set for SVM classifier, which attains 61.02\% classification accuracy and 62.41\% F1-score.